-Initially PHOP focused more on clinical outreach, however over the years has focused more on partnering with local healthcare organizations, education, and community engagement as these are more effective and sustainable endeavors.
+Initially PHOP focused more on clinical outreach, however over the years it has focused more on partnering with local healthcare organizations, education, and community engagement, as these are more effective and sustainable endeavors.

-For example, PHOP’s partnering clinic in Chincha Alta Peru has capability for mammogram, colonoscopy, and PAP testing.
-In 2019, our team worked with the clinic to develop screening protocols to determine a patient’s eligibility for these tests and during the health fair PHOP participants were able to screen and refer for testing services at the clinic.
+For example, PHOP’s partnering clinic in Chincha Alta, Peru has capability for mammogram, colonoscopy, and PAP testing.
+In 2019, our team worked with the clinic to develop screening protocols to determine a patient’s eligibility for these tests and during the health fair PHOP participants were able to screen and be referred for testing services at the clinic.

 Over the years, PHOP has fundraised thousands of dollars to sustain itself and to continue the work of sustainable global health initiatives.
 Fundraising efforts have included an annual gala, restaurant nights, apparel sales, online campaigns, silent auctions, etc. PHOP has collected and donated many toothbrushes/toothpaste, eyeglasses, and shoes.